 Be mindful that flippant or overly casual conversations may provide your workforce with insights as to whether you “truly” believe in your safety program.
 The trust you build in meetings can be instantly eroded with a flippant comment during Friday night drinks or any other time.

 To make your conversations successful, you need to make sure that there is a two-way dialogue.
 You must give others, irrespective of their role in your organisation, the chance to express their opinions.
 They must also understand that you care about what they are saying.
-To do so:

-• Focus on the positive side of things.
+- Focus on the positive side of things.
 Often safety conversations only occur when something is not going well or a mistake has been made.
 Aim to change that pattern.
 Start acknowledging people’s achievements.
 When walking through your workplace, comment on the effective practices.
 When reflecting on your safety reporting and the performance of your established KPIs, identify which department or units are performing well, call it out, and congratulate them and their contribution.

-• Be empathetic and curious.
+- Be empathetic and curious.
 Workers don’t intentionally go out of their way to injure themselves and/or their team members.
 Unsafe actions or behaviours often occur because there is something else circumventing or driving their behaviour away from the established control.
 Having safety conversations with your workers, asking questions so that you can fully understand challenges they experience, and/or showing care and interest in their personal wellbeing is vital.
 This will help you to proactively manage hazards, and introduce change, before an incident occurs.
 Remember, if you ask the question, listen.
 If you are start off thinking that they are already wrong before you’ve heard them, seek to understand prior to making that judgement.
 Challenging their view might lose trust, but being open to listen helps.
 Importantly, identifying errors in your system, or identifying if someone is under stress, at the workplace can save lives as well.

-• Don’t blame anyone.
+- Don’t blame anyone.
 Instead, help people to realise their improvement opportunities.
 When starting a safety conversation it is important that the workers involved are given the opportunity to explain the reasoning behind their actions, rather than being directly criticised or blamed.
 This remains true even if it is directly after identifying an unsafe behaviour during a walk-around or incident investigation.
 It can be challenging at first.
 However, you are more likely to identify the root cause of the behaviour, allowing you to effectively address is.
-Additionally, if you want your workers to trust that you care about their safety and wellbeing, show them your support.
+Additionally, if you want your workers to trust that you care about their safety and well-being, show them your support.

-3. Do what you say
+3. Do what you say as a Safety Leader

 As a leader of your organisation, people are always watching you.
 So, be faithful to your safety message, in even the simplest ways.